 Though the project will not have any physical works, this ESS remains relevant in relation to the community health and safety of the project's affected people, including beneficiaries and other stakeholders.
 Community health and safety issues are associated to typical risks/impacts during technical assistance activities, especially those that include interaction between training/coaching staff and educators.

-When Covid risk is high, a multi-layered approach to preventing transmission to Covid 19 through masking, mandating vaccination, and enhancing conference room ventilation and air filtration will be recommended for in-person activities.
+When Covid risk is high, a multi-layered approach to

+preventing transmission to Covid 19 through masking, mandating vaccination, and enhancing conference room ventilation and air filtration will be recommended for in-person activities.
 All measures to ensure safety of teaching/learning community members should be ensured to prevent any accidents or injuries.
 Minor risks to the community, such as exposure to nuisances (such noise), and public health issues (such as exposure to communicable diseases) will also be considered.

 To prevent the risk of exclusion of people with disabilities, universal access and accessible design will be considered, as well as the needs of people with physical and/or cognitive disabilities accessing training venues.

-Most significantly, a Sexual Exploitation and Abuse/Sexual Harassment Prevention and Response Plan will be prepared.
-It will include tailored project-level codes of conduct for educators (teacher trainers, coaches, etc.), administrative staff and contracted consultants as per the Bank's New ESF Good Practice Note (GPN) on Addressing Sexual Exploitation and Abuse and Sexual Harassment (SEA/SH) in Human Development Operations.
+Most significantly, provisions to prevent and respond to Sexual Exploitation and Abuse/Sexual Harassment will be added to the POM.
+It will include tailored project-level codes of conduct for educators (teacher trainers, coaches, etc.), administrative staff and contracted consultants.